Boys’ Basketball: Panthers Rally Late, Earn Clutch Win at Regina

 By: Nathan Bloechl — sports@kilj.com

-(Iowa City) — Chase Williamson hit two clutch threes, one to give the Panthers a five-point lead with under 1:00 minute to go in the game as the Mount Pleasant boys’ basketball team (11-7) rallied to defeat Iowa City Regina (6-7) 69-63.
+(Iowa City) — Chase Williamson hit two clutch threes, one to give the Panthers a five-point lead with under 1:00 minute to go in the game as the Mount Pleasant boys’ basketball team (11-7) rallied to defeat Iowa City Regina (6-7) 69-63 at the RegalDome in Iowa City.

-The Panthers saw Regina take a two-point lead into the 4th quarter and build a lead of six in the frame behind the strong play of senior forward Ashton Cook, who finished with 22 points, 13 rebounds and five assists, but never wavered in the face of adversity.
+The Panthers saw Regina take a two-point lead into the 4th quarter and build a lead of six in the frame behind the strong play of senior forward Ashton Cook, who finished with 22 points, 13 rebounds and five assists.

-“I think we responded well [in the 4th Quarter] and we just talked honestly.
+“I think we responded well late [in the 4th Quarter] and we just talked honestly.
 We challenged them and they responded well tonight.
 It was nice to see us get four guys in double figures” head coach Eric Rawson said.

-Sam Jerrell led the quartet of double figure scorers with a season-high 18 points for the Panthers, while Brevin Wilson chipped in with 15 points and four rebounds with 13 coming after the break.
+Sam Jerrell led the quartet of double figure scorers for the Panthers with a season-high 18 points, while Brevin Wilson chipped in with 15 points and four rebounds with 13 coming after the break.

 Dewon Trent added 14, while Chase Williamson poured in 11.